 It’s easy to feel a bit off when menopause symptoms have got you down.
 Thanks to fluctuating hormones, it may feel like you are unpredictably transforming into another person, and not one you necessarily like.
 One moment you may feel quite content, going about your usual business, and then suddenly, you’ll experience a mood swing, a hot flash, or one of the various other symptoms commonly associated with menopause, and your sunny day turns to storm clouds.
 Perimenopause and menopause symptoms can seriously impact your quality of life, but you shouldn’t just have to “deal with them.”

 Often it is family members and close friends who are privy to hearing about or even experiencing the impacts of these symptoms.
-Of course, it’s fine (and to a certain extent, healthy) to share what you are experiencing with those closest to you; but you may be overlooking a critical resource in your existing community — your doctor.
+Of course, it’s fine (and to a certain extent, healthy) to share what you are experiencing with those closest to you; but you may be overlooking a critical resource in your existing community — your healthcare provider.

-Women with menopause symptoms should share what and how they are feeling with their doctor, who can often offer advice that can make a difference.
+Women with menopause symptoms should share what and how they are feeling with their healthcare provider, who can often offer advice that can make a difference.
 Still, many women feel uncomfortable broaching the topic of menopause symptoms, for a variety of reasons.
 They may feel they can “tough it out” when it comes to menopause symptoms.
-They may be embarrassed to bring up the subject with their doctor.
+They may be embarrassed to bring up the subject with their provider.
 They may fear they will be perceived as a complainer or a “drama queen”.
 Or they simply may not know how to start the conversation.

 Whatever the reason for your hesitation, you’re not alone.
-And the good news is, the sooner you start talking to your doctor, the sooner they can help you find relief for your menopause symptoms.
+And the good news is, the sooner you start talking to your provider, the sooner they can help you find relief for your menopause symptoms.
 Here are some helpful tips to get the conversation started.

 Tips for Talking to Your Doctor About Your Menopause Symptoms